-- The Eastern Idaho Public Health District Liaison must coordinate and facilitate a Regional Healthcare System Planning Group.
-This group is comprised of representatives from our eight county region’s hospitals, EMS, county emergency managers, county coroners, funeral home directors, INL, Homeland Security, and the healthcare liaison from Eastern Idaho Public Health District.
+- The Eastern Idaho Public Health Liaison must coordinate and facilitate a Regional Healthcare System Planning Group.
+This group is comprised of representatives from our eight county region’s hospitals, EMS, county emergency managers, county coroners, funeral home directors, INL, Homeland Security, and the healthcare liaison from Eastern Idaho Public Health.
 Our goal is to plan and provide for the health and safety of our region.

 - All participants must be compliant with the National Incident Management System (NIMS).

 - ASPR Grant funding allows the purchase of equipment to help the region be prepared to respond to an emergency.
 There are generators in each county, one of which is large enough to power a hospital.
 Ventilators for hospitals and EMS units, three Mass Care Trailers, three Mass Fatality Trailers, oxygen generators to produce medical oxygen, radios, isolation equipment, PPE, hospital evacuation equipment and EMS Trauma Jump Kits.
 The mobile light plant generators are requested and used by search and rescue, fire/EMS and law enforcement to light the scene for river rescues, crash sites on the interstate and evacuations due to flooding.
 The EMS Trauma Kits enable volunteer EMS the ability to “grab and go” and respond quickly to on scene incidents.